turingschool/curriculum-site/module3/lessons/intro-to-cypress-prework.md

 ### The Answer

 1. **Environment**:
-   - Backend tests run in a controlled server environment.
-   - Frontend tests run in a browser environment, which can introduce variables like different browsers, screen sizes, and user interactions.
+   - Backend tests run in controlled server environments, while frontend tests run in browsers, which introduce variables like screen sizes, browsers, and user interactions.

 2. **Focus**:
    - Backend tests typically focus on data processing, database interactions, and API responses.